 Heather Watson was born in Guernsey in 1992, and began playing tennis at the age of seven.
 In 2009, she turned professional, and quickly rose through the ranks of the WTA Tour.
 Watson has had an impressive career, winning four singles titles and 23 doubles titles.

-Watson has also had success in doubles, winning the mixed doubles title at the 2016 Olympic Games in Rio de Janeiro alongside Andy Murray.
+Watson has also succeeded in doubles, winning the mixed doubles title at the 2016 Olympic Games in Rio de Janeiro alongside Andy Murray.

 9. Johanna Konta

 Johanna Konta was born in Sydney, Australia in 1991, but became a British citizen in 2012.
-She began playing tennis at a young age, and turned professional in 2008.
+She began playing tennis at a young age and became professional in 2008.
 Konta had a slow start to her career, but began to make her mark on the WTA Tour in 2015.

-In 2016, Konta had a breakthrough year, reaching the semifinals of the Australian Open and the quarterfinals of Wimbledon.
-She also won her first WTA title at the Bank of the West Classic in Stanford.
+In 2016, Konta had a breakthrough year, reaching the Australian Open semifinals and Wimbledon quarterfinals.
+Konta also won her first WTA title at Stanford’s Bank of the West Classic.
 In 2017, Konta reached a career-high ranking of world No. 4, becoming the first British woman to reach the top 10 since Jo Durie in 1984.

-Despite her early success, Konta has struggled with consistency in recent years, and has not reached the same heights as she did in 2016 and 2017.
+Despite her early success, Konta has struggled with consistency in recent years, and has not reached the same heights as in 2016 and 2017.

 10. Emma Raducanu

 Raducanu burst onto the scene in 2021, when she entered the US Open as a wild card and won the tournament without dropping a single set.
-She became the first qualifier to ever win a Grand Slam tournament, and the first British woman to win a Grand Slam singles title since Virginia Wade in 1977.
+Raducanu became the first qualifier to ever win a Grand Slam tournament, and the first British woman to win a singles title since Virginia Wade in 1977.

 Raducanu’s win at the US Open propelled her to stardom, and she is now considered one of the most promising young talents in tennis.